What it takes to be a Logistics Manager

 It’s a fast-paced, demanding role with a heavy workload, so sometimes it can feel like there’s never enough time to stop and carefully think things through.
 With an ever-expanding store network, our Logistics Managers must continually be dynamic enough to adapt to ever changing challenges - working out how to best service a store network whilst still maintaining a competitive cost base.
 The Logistics Manager role is focused primarily on people - maintaining and developing their motivation is both the greatest challenge, and the greatest reward.

 *Includes superannuation.
-Remuneration varies depending location and ALDI experience.
+Remuneration varies depending on ALDI experience.